JoeyyScott/Gamer-Supplies/TESTING.md

         | Add Review | ![Add Review Screenshot](docs/images/testing/userstories/add-review.png) |
         | Add Review Success | ![Add Review Success Screenshot](docs/images/testing/userstories/add-review-success.png) |

-    + Upon clicking the cancel button the data will be untouched, the form will close and the user returned to the page they were on.
+    + Upon clicking the cancel button the data will be untouched, the form will close and the user returned to the home page.

 [Contents](#contents)